UTFacultiesBMSResearchEthics (BMS/domain HSS)

 Ethics Committee BMS / Domain Humanities & Social Sciences

-* Submit your research for ethical review in time, preferably 6 weeks before the start of the data collection.
+* Submit your research for ethics review in time, preferably one month before the start of the data collection.

-*** Do you have changes/amendments concerning your approved request?
-Inform us by submitting these changes to the ethical committee (ethicscommittee-hss@utwente.nl), do not forget to state your request number.
+****Do you have changes/amendments concerning your approved application?
+Inform us by submitting these changes to the ethics committee (ethicscommittee-hss@utwente.nl), do not forget to state your application number.
 We will decide if they will be archived with your original request or if a new review request is needed.

 NOTE

 Welcome to the website of the BMS Ethics Committee /domain Humanities and social sciences (HSS).
-This committee facilitates and monitors the ethical conduct of all research on HUMANITIES & SOCIAL SCIENCES involving human beings in BMS Faculty and other UT faculties.
+This committee facilitates and monitors the ethical conduct of all research on HUMANITIES & SOCIAL SCIENCES involving human beings.

-To ensure an ethically responsible research practice, it is mandatory for staff and students from the Faculty of BMS to submit their research project for ethical assessment before the start of the research, regardless of where it is conducted.
-This is in principle for all intended research involving human participants in an indirect (i.e. file or social media research) or direct manner (i.e. experiments, surveys, interviews), or/and using potentially sensitive data about and/or from individuals, groups, or organizations.
+To ensure an ethically responsible research practice, all staff and students from the Faculty of BMS are required to submit their research project for ethical assessment before starting their research, regardless of where it is conducted.
+This applies to all research involving human participants, whether directly (e.g., experiments, surveys, interviews) or indirectly (e.g., file or social media research), and/or research using potentially (sensitive) personal identifiable data about or from individuals, groups, or organizations.

-When your research has already been ethically reviewed by another committee outside/within the Netherlands, please read further under 'ethically assessed elsewhere', to know if extra action is needed by our committee.
+If your research has already been ethically reviewed by another committee, either within or outside the Netherlands, please refer to the section 'ethically assessed elsewhere' to determine whether additional action is required.

-If your research has been assessed and approved by an ethics committee in the Netherlands, but outside the Faculty of BMS, the BMS Ethics Committee will adopt the previous decision.
-Nevertheless, you should always provide the Secretary of the BMS Ethics Committee with documentation on the external submission and the decision.
+If your research has been assessed and approved by an ethics committee in the Netherlands, but outside the Faculty of BMS, the BMS Ethics Committee may adopt that decision.
+To enable us to judge the review, you should always provide the Secretary of the BMS Ethics Committee with documentation on the external submission and the decision.
 Also, identify whether the organization with which you will be working has its own requirements and policy for the ethical review of research.
 If it does, submit your proposal to this organization, and provide us with a copy of your application and the resulting decision.

 In case of a research subject to WMO/non-WMO (Wet medisch-wetenschappelijk onderzoek met mensen) read further under 'medical-ethical review'.
 Please note: Non-WMO research still needs ethical review by our BMS Ethical Committee (BMS EC).

-2. Participants are subject to procedures or are required to follow rules of behavior.
+2. Participants are subject to procedures or are required to follow rules of behaviour

-If your research satisfies these two criteria, you have to undergo a review by an accredited MREC or the CCMO, instead of a review by our BMS Ethics Committee.
-In practice, there will always be cases in which it is not clear immediately if a study is or is not subject to the WMO: the so-called grey area.
-When in doubt it is best you contact the MREC or CCMO.
+If your research satisfies these two criteria, you have to undergo a review by an accredited MREC or the CCMO, instead of a review by our BMS/HSS Ethics Committee.
+In practice, there will always be cases in which it is not immediately clear whether a study is or is not subject to the WMO, resulting in the so-called grey area.
+For the medical-ethical review the University of Twente collaborates with an accredited medical research ethics committee (MREC), the METC Oost-Nederland (in Dutch).
+When in doubt, reach out to TechMed support (researchsupport-techmed@utwente.nl) or contact the MREC or CCMO.

 TechMed Supports

-TechMed supports and facilitates researchers across the university with specific Health-related research support, e.g. WMO applicability, medical ethical review preparations, and applicability of the Medical Device Regulation (MDR), and implementation of technology in health.
+TechMed supports and facilitates researchers across the university with specific Health-related research support, e.g. WMO applicability, design and processing of an MREC application, and complementary procedures like insurance for research subjects, local feasibility, EDC software and monitoring, and applicability of the Medical Device Regulation (MDR), and implementation of technology in health.
 Get in contact

 Non-WMO research

-If your research does not fall under the scope of the WMO then it does not have to be reviewed by an accredited MREC or the CCMO.
-However, please note you may need a non-WMO declaration in case you carry out your research in a hospital or another medical institution.
-Both METCs can provide this statement: CMO A/N or MEC-U.
+If your research does not fall within the scope of the WMO, it does not need to be reviewed by an accredited MREC or the CCMO.
+However, please note that you may still need a non-WMO declaration if you conduct your research in a hospital or another medical institution.

-Also, identify whether the organization with which you will be working has its own requirements and policy for the ethical review of research.
-If it does, submit your proposal to this organization, and provide us with a copy of your application and the resulting decision.
+Additionally, check whether the organization you are collaborating with has its own ethics review procedures or requirements.
+If so, you must submit your proposal to that organization and provide us with a copy of both your application and their decision.

-NOTE: Non-WMO research needs to be submitted for review by our BMS Ethical Committee (BMS EC).
-A declaration that your research is ‘not subject to WMO’ does NOT constitute proof that it is ethically unproblematic.
-If you have a non-WMO declaration, add this to the attachments in your application request.
+Important: all non-WMO research must still be submitted for review by a UT ethics domain committee.
+A declaration that your research is ‘not subject to WMO’ does NOT imply that the research is ethically sound.
+If you have a non-WMO declaration, please include it as an attachment when submitting your ethics application.

 NOTIFY us, when your research was assessed and decided on by a medical-ethical research committee